 Here is the full schedule for the entire series:

-5/15/20 Lung Cancer During Covid – Presented by Drs.
+5/15/20 Lung Cancer During COVID – Presented by Drs.
 Todd Flannery and Michael Nissenblatt

-5/29/20 Colon Cancer During Covid – Presented by Drs.
-Ira Merkel, Nell Maloney Patel, Joseph Pepek, and James Salwitz
+5/29/20 Colon Cancer During COVID – Presented by Drs.
+Ira Merkel, Nell Maloney, Patel, Joseph Pepek and James Salwitz

-6/5/20 Lymphoma During Covid – Presented by Dr. Craig Lampert
+6/5/20 Lymphoma During COVID – Presented by Dr. Craig Lampert

-6/12/20 Skin Cancer During Covid – Presented by Drs.
+6/12/20 Skin Cancer During COVID – Presented by Drs.
 John Baumann and Sameer Desai

-You are welcome to “attend” as many of the Lunch ‘N Learns as you would like, and we encourage you to tell friends and family that may need this information.
+You are welcome to “attend” as many of the Lunch ‘N Learns as you would like, and we encourage you to tell friends and family who may need or benefit from this information.

 For any questions or additional information, please call us at 732-390-7750.
 Please do not respond to this email.